 An introductory course that explores music in its original cultural settings throughout the world.
 Music of African, American Indian, Asian, Latin American, and Indian peoples will be studied and listened to.
 No previous musical experience is required.
-(Meets MnTC goal areas 6 and 8).

 MUSC 1035 3 credits American Indian Music